timwangmusic/Vacation-Planner/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for your contribution to the repo.
-Before submitting this PR, please make sure:

 ## Description
-clearly describe changes in your PR, new feature or bug fixes
+Clearly describe changes in your PR, new feature or bug fixes

 ## Root Cause
 Briefly describe the root cause and analysis of the problem

-## Solution description
+## Solution
 Describe your code changes in detail for reviewers.
-Explain the solution and how it fixes the issue case
+Explain the solution and how it fixes the issue.
+For new features, describe the high-level ideas.

-## Covered E2E tests
+## Testing
-Were any new tests recorded for this fix, or manually tested
+Did you add any new test for this change, performed manual integration tests, or both?

 ## Final Checks
 - [ ] Have you removed commented code ?
 - [ ] Have you used gofmt to format your code ?
-- [ ] You are using approved terminology
 - [ ] You have added unit tests